numbas/editor/docs/question/reference.rst

     Can an exam override the value of this variable?
         If this is ticked, then when an exam uses this question the author can override the value of this variable with their own choice.

+    Generated value
+        This box shows a representative value of this variable.
+        This is the same value as shown in the :guilabel:`Variables` list.
+        Click :guilabel:`Regenerate variables` to generate another value.

+        When you run the question or include it in an exam, a fresh value is generated for each attempt at the question.

     Depends on
         A list of all variables used in this variable's definition.